 Texas Southern University

 Pavani Gonnabathula is a Ph.D.
-Candidate and Teaching assistant at Texas Southern University from Dept. Of Environmental and Interdisciplinary Sciences, Houston, Texas.
-She originated from Southern part of India, received her Master’s in Industrial Pharmacy from Kakatiya University, India and Bachelors in Pharmacy from Andhra University, India.
-She served as a Lecturer in Pharmacy for two years from 2010 to 2012 at Govt.
-Polytechnic for Women, Srikakulam, India.
-Based on her academic and research profile she decided to join interdisciplinary Ph.D. program which she felt as an extension of her research career.
-Her research interests include toxicokinetic studies of emerging contaminants, finding of cellular & molecular dysregulations caused by these contaminants, gene regulation etc.
+Candidate and TA at Texas Southern University from Environmental and Interdisciplinary Sciences Dept., Houston, Texas.
+She holds Master’s and Bachelor’s degree in Pharmacy from India.
+She served as a Lecturer in Pharmacy for two years at Govt.
+Polytechnic college, India.
+Based on her academia she decided to do PhD. which she felt as an extension of her research career.
+She works in Dr. Momoh Yakubu’s laboratory investigating the effects of emerging contaminants on biomolecules using animal models; and remediation application of green synthesized metal nanoparticles for removal of emerging contaminants in wastewater and drinking water.